 The parameters in the Properties dialog can be optimized to suit your needs for different operating environments.
+Connection properties are saved across subsequent connections to generation 2 devices once they are set and saved.

 ► To set the connection properties:

 Choose Connection > Properties or click the Connection Properties button in the toolbar.
 The Properties dialog appears.